porfinogeneta/memorise_game/README.md

 # The Memorise Game
-A memorise game inspired by Giovanni Gato, from Reddit
+A memorise game inspired by Giovanni Gato, from Reddit.
+In this game there are randomly ganerated map with some squares.
+You have to remember numbers on them and click with certain order f. e.
+(1, 2, 3...6).
+You also have saved high score, which make you able to track your progress in memory exercises.
+Great game for training short-term memory.

 <img src="resources/first_screen.png" width=500px>